bugvish/air_quality/README.md

 air-quality
 ===========

 This tutorial will cover the fundamentals of deploying a solar powered air quality monitor using the cellular network.
 Though we will be using a dust particle sensor to measure air quality, the same setup could easily be modified for other sensors such ____.
-This setup also uses the Xively platform which allows for real-time data streams to be displayed on the web.
+This setup also uses the Dweet.io platform which allows for real-time data streams to be displayed on the web.
 To begin, you will need:

 - Arduino Uno
 - Arduino GSM Shield